Zeindelf/vtex-api/CONTRIBUTING.md

 You can also write your tests first if you prefer [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development).

-### Updating an existing hook
+### Updating an existing method

-1. Run `yarn start` to start the storybook development server and start applying changes
+1. Run `yarn start` to start TS watches and start applying changes
 2. Update tests according to your changes using `yarn test:watch`
 3. Update documentation according to your changes